ionStici/node/mds/nest/database-relations.md

 ## Cascade Creation with Relationships

+The `cascade` feature in TypeORM allows linked entities to be automatically handled during operations such as insert, update, or delete.

 ```ts
 import { SubTodo } from "src/sub-todo/sub-todo.entity";
 import { Entity, JoinColumn, OneToOne } from "typeorm";